-&lt;sup>1Dorothy Edgington, 'Conditionals', 2006, in the Stanford Encyclopedia of Philosophy (http://plato.stanford.edu/entries/conditionals/).
+1Dorothy Edgington, 'Conditionals', 2014, in the Stanford Encyclopedia of Philosophy (http://plato.stanford.edu/entries/conditionals/).

-Now, recall that every connective of TFL has to be truthfunctional.
+Now, recall that every connective of TFL has to be truth-functional.
 This means that merely the truth values of the antecedent and consequent must uniquely determine the truth value of the conditional as a whole.
 Thus, from the truth values of our four claims-which provide us with all possible combinations of truth and falsity in antecedent and consequent-we can read off the truth table for the material conditional.

-What this argument shows is that ' $\rightarrow$ ' is the best candidate for a truth-functional conditional.
+What this argument shows is that ' \rightarrow ' is the best candidate for a truth-functional conditional.
 Otherwise put, it is the best conditional that TFL can provide.
 But is it any good, as a surrogate for the conditionals we use in everyday language?
 Consider two sentences:

-- 1. If Mitt Romney had won the 2012 election, then he would have been the 45th President of the USA. - 2.
-If Mitt Romney had won the 2012 election, then he would have turned into a helium-filled balloon and floated away into the night sky.
+- 1. If Hillary Clinton had won the 2016 election, then she would have been the first woman president of the USA. - 2.
+If Hillary Clinton had won the 2016 election, then she would have turned into a helium-filled balloon and floated away into the night sky.

 Sentence 1 is true; sentence 2 is false, but both have false antecedents and false consequents.
+(Hillary did not win; she did not become the first woman president of the US; and she did not fill with helium and float away.)
 So the truth value of the whole sentence is not uniquely determined by the truth value of the parts.
-Do not just blithely assume that you can adequately symbolize an English 'if ..., then ...' with TFL's ' $\rightarrow$ '.

 The crucial point is that sentences 1 and 2 employ subjunctive conditionals, rather than indicative conditionals.
-They ask us to imagine something contrary to fact-Mitt Romney lost the 2012 election-and then ask us to evaluate what would have happened in that case.
-Such considerations just cannot be tackled using ' $\rightarrow$ '.
+They ask us to imagine something contrary to fact-after all, Hillary Clinton lost the 2016 election-and then ask us to evaluate what would have happened in that case.
+Such considerations simply cannot be tackled using '-'.

-We will say more about the difficulties with conditionals in \$11.5.
-For now, we will content ourselves with the observation that ' $\rightarrow$ ' is the only candidate for a truth-functional conditional for TFL, but that many English conditionals cannot be represented adequately using ' $\rightarrow$ '.
+We will say more about the difficulties with conditionals in $\S12.5$.
+For now, we will content ourselves with the observation that ' \rightarrow ' is the only candidate for a truth-functional conditional for TFL, but that many English conditionals cannot be represented adequately using ' \rightarrow '.
 TFL is an intrinsically limited language.